 This pictorial cycle is an important bridge between the great fourteenth century tradition and the following Renaissance developments: in these frescoes the expressive power of Giotto and the gentle atmosphere of the international Gothic coexist, while the faces and characters are imbued with strong realism.

-Upon request, the visit to St Georg’s Oratory can be included in the itinerary of our Your Own Padova, a private tour of the city of Padua which can be fully customized according to your needs.
+Upon request, the visit to St Georg’s Oratory can be included in the itinerary of our PADOVA URBS PICTA: guided tour of the places nominated for the UNESCO’s World Heritage List , a private tour of the city of Padua which can be fully customized according to your needs.

 Mysteries & Legends

 Walking around Venice along the narrow streets and across the squares, you could happen to notice strange slabs on the pavement... whic...View

 Venice: Titian's paintings in the Sacristy of the Basilica della Salute

 The Basilica della Salute is one of the most important religious places in Venice ... it was constructed to commemorate the end of the ...View